 - 'Slow, at speed' would probably be a good mindset and a new attitude at LUSEM.
 That research is slow and that the university world changes slowly has many advantages, but times have changed.
 Be bolder.

-Any new 'institutes' should have been included in a long-term strategic plan if these - or other - institutes had then become part of the long-term strategy and had been related to the 'institutions' activities.
-Today, this is obscure to all outsiders and probably the majority of 'insiders'.
-It did not become more clear when Mats Benner, in a newsletter on 21.04.07 to everyone in LUSEM about these institutes wrote "They may proliferate, may change, or be terminated."↗.
+Any new 'institutes' should have been included in a long-term strategic plan if these - or other - institutes then had become part of the long-term strategy and had been related to the activities of the established departments.
+Today, this is obscure to all outsiders and probably most 'insiders'.
+It did not become more apparent when Mats Benner, in a newsletter in early April 2021 to everyone in LUSEM about these institutes, wrote "They may proliferate, may change, or be terminated."↗.

 "We live in a world of profiles and priorities to make an impact, and universities are not exempted from this.
 We can no longer reside in the comfort of doing 'everything, equally well'.
 We need to describe what we do particularly well, and how we do it.

 In the last research bill of the Swedish government, the issue came to the fore with the introduction of so called profile areas, where Swedish universities are expected to formulate areas where they are particularly strong, in research but also with adjacent excellence in education and outreach.
 Thus triggers the question: How should Lund University profile itself?
 And what does LUSEM do in this?
 The work on formulating profile areas begun already in the spring but is now taking another step, under the auspices of the university leadership but with all faculties engaged.
 For this we as LUSEM faculty and staff need to sharpen our understanding – who are we?
 Where do we excel?
 And with whom do we excel, as profile areas are expected to span faculty borders?